Bluemethyst/GPT.lua/README.md

 ## Requirements
 - OpenAI API key: To use this program, you need to have an OpenAI API key.
 Make sure to obtain one before running the script.
 - Computercraft: This script is designed to run within the Computercraft mod for Minecraft.
 Ensure that you have Computercraft installed and running on your Minecraft server or local game.

-## Installation
-1. Open a Computercraft computer in your Minecraft world.
-2. Run the following command to download the GPT.lua script from Pastebin:

-   `pastebin get M9YsgDES startup`
-3. Restart the Computercraft computer to initialize the program.

 ## Usage
 1. After the program has been installed and the computer has restarted, it will prompt you to enter your OpenAI API key.